esiddiqui/goidc-proxy/Readme.md

 ```

+### 2. Client Credentials Grant
+TODO

+### 3. Un-supported Grants

+The **Implicit Grant** being not *very* secure & more suited for client-side only applications is not on the roadmap at the moment.

+**Resource Owner Password Credentials** may be supported in the future.
+However, since this requres the resource owner's password to be passed via the OAuth client, it is not a very commonly-used flow; especially with non-trusted OAuth clients.

+## Proxy Features

+### Request rewrites

+Some basic request rewriting can be done using the `stripPrefix` setting for each route.
+For more details on these settings check the Proxy configuration section below.
+The `goidc-proxy` can also proxy requests to multiple upstream targets based on rules defined in the configuraiton.

 ## Session

 Sessions are stored in an in-memory cache so only a single instance of the proxy can be deployed.